realJohnAdex/API-Development-and-Documentation-project/API_reference.md

 ## Deployment N/A

 ## Authors
-Yours truly, John Adex
+Thanks, Yours Truly, Adex, John.

 ## Acknowledgements
-The awesome team at Udacity and all of the students, soon to be full stack extraordinaires!
+The Udacity crew and all of the students, who will soon be full stack superstars!